 - The recipe calls for rolled oats.
 Although I highly recommend sticking to rolled oats, quick oats will also work.

 - I love using mini chocolate chips for these pumpkin chocolate chip oatmeal cookies.
 You can also use chocolate chunks or omit them altogether.
 If you’re not a fan of chocolate, try adding crushed nuts or pumpkin seeds instead.

 - Keep leftovers stored in the refrigerator.
 They will keep for 5 days.
 To reheat, simply microwave for 30 seconds.

-If you love these vegan fall cookies, you may also enjoy:
+If you love these vegan fall cookies, you may also enjoy these healthy dessert recipes: